https://www.gravatar.com/avatar/ef956e6de6a29785fb1550ad2a7b214c?s=240&d=mp

 Cockburn first describes his own history in designing methodologies, and running into the same problems again and again:

 A colleague of mine, Dion Nicolaas, has written what I think is best described as a manual for Scrum: Seven habits of highly effective scrum-teams.
 The great thing about this book is that it is incredibly practical, a true implementation guide.
 The subjects discussed are there in enough detail that anyone using scrum will immediately be able to place them, but are very short and to-the-point, obviously coming directly from practical experience.
+Of course, working at the same company, I know he’s been very successful implemeting scrum in his team.

 The fear of economic downturn can make companies reluctant to enter into any kind of commitment (don’t worry, this won’t deteriorate into some sort of relationship advice… I think).
 They don’t want to commit to their employees, by stopping bonuses, canceling pay-raises, ’no-motions’, and sticking to temporary contracts only.

 When seen as a matter of risk-management this can readily be understood: limit expenses, and make sure it won’t be too problematic to get rid of any of your employees, should the necessity arrive.
+But if we look at these practices from the viewpoint of building a sustainable company other considerations should be taken into account.